hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 ![scatter-3](../img/scatter-plot3.png)

 We can also add some **color to the data points** on the plot by adding `col="blue"`.
-Alternatively, you can sub in any another color with any of the default colors or you can [experiment with other R packages](http://www.stat.ubc.ca/~jenny/STAT545A/block14_colors.html#basic-color-specification-and-the-default-palette) to fiddle with better palettes.
+Alternatively, you can sub in any of the default colors or you can [experiment with other R packages](http://www.stat.ubc.ca/~jenny/STAT545A/block14_colors.html#basic-color-specification-and-the-default-palette) to fiddle with better palettes.

 We can also add color to **separate the data points by information** in our data frame.
 For example, supppose we wanted to the data points colored by celltype.
 We would need to specify a vector of colours and provide the factor by which we are separating samples: